f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 In this way it's possible to connect to the VM also from another host in the same local network.

-Again: that weird IP is configured in the Vagrantfile.
+Again: this weird IP address is configured in the Vagrantfile, you can set whatever valid address you want

-You can login/logout as many time you want, the VM will remains up and running untill we execute:
+You can login/logout as many time you want, the VM will remains up and running untill we execute *vagrant halt*

 ~~~~~~~~~~~~~~
 #/home/fds/work/code$ vagrant halt
 ==> default: Attempting graceful shutdown of VM...
 ~~~~~~~~~~~~~~~~~~~

-The VM will shutdown but all our changes will be saved and ready for the next `vagrant up`
+The VM will shutdown but all our changes will be saved and ready for the next `vagrant up`.

-In order to destroy a VM and so reset its state
+In order to destroy a VM and so delete its state

 ~~~~~~~~~~~~~~
 #/home/fds/work/code$ vagrant destroy